Taskwarrior – A Command line TODO Task Manager Application

 Adding priority to tasks

 Some times we need to do important tasks first.
-So, we can add priority to certain tasks.
+So, we can add priority to such tasks.
 Taskwarrior priority parameter has three values as mentioned below.

 - H – High priority